-Settler SF writer, (leanpub.com/upsun), blogger & musician living where privilege meets precarity in BC. she/her/they———– Novels: Midnite Moving Co., Upsun, Sweep Off Those Waves, Hair Sinister, Sweetie's House of Tentacles, Honey on the Moon, and more to come. ————- RECONCILIATION IS HORSESHIT GIVE THE LAND BACK .
+Settler creative, (leanpub.com/upsun) living where privilege meets precarity in BC. she/her/they———– Novels: Midnite Moving Co., Upsun; Sweep Off Those Waves coming in 2020, Hair Sinister after that. ————- RECONCILIATION IS HORSESHIT GIVE THE LAND BACK . @TheCorrection on twitter

 Eddie was my best friend.
 He and Gizmo helped me through a difficult time in my life, and having lived (and slept) with them almost every day for so many years it’s difficult for me to comprehend that they’re both gone.
 Allegra’s cat Miss Margot is sleeping with me now, which is a comfort.
 She snores like a banshee, but so did the boys, so I sleep right through it.